 |Operating Temperature Range||-40 °C to +150 °C|

 Another thermal adhesive from Arctic, but this one is ceramic based and is lighter in weight compared to the Arctic Silver thermal adhesive.
-Arctic Alumina Thermal Adhesive is also a permanent epoxy type thermal adhesive.
-It is completely electrically non-conductive and non-capacitive, which is not the case with Arctic Silver one.
+Arctic Alumina Thermal Adhesive is also a permanent epoxy-type thermal adhesive.
+It is completely electrically non-conductive and non-capacitive, which is not the case with Arctic Silver.
 This makes it a perfect choice for use in electronic and electrically conductive components.
-However, in terms of performance it is slightly behind Arctic Silver, because the Arctic Silver thermal adhesive use silver particles that have higher thermal conductivity over ceramic metal oxides.
+However, in terms of performance, it is slightly behind Arctic Silver, because the Arctic Silver thermal adhesive uses silver particles that have higher thermal conductivity over ceramic metal oxides.

-Typical usage of this thermal adhesive includes attaching heatsinks to small ICs and chips, automotive, electronics, LEDs mainboards and in home and industrial appliances, components and devices.
+Typical usage of this thermal adhesive includes attaching heatsinks onto small ICs and chips, automotive, electronics, LEDs mainboards, and for use in the home and industrial appliances, components, and devices.
 Also, it works great for resealing your delidded processor because it is electrically non-conductive and non-capacitive and forms a strong bond.
-It can work in temperature range of -40 °C to +150 °C but the bond strength may get slightly weakened under 0°C due to crystallization.
+It can work in the temperature range of -40 °C to +150 °C but the bond strength may get slightly weakened under 0°C due to crystallization.

-Note: It should be kept cold and away from UV light (sunlight and florescent lighting).
+Note: It should be kept cold and away from UV light (sunlight and fluorescent lighting).